 Our graduates make us proud

 Alumni of the College of Education and Social Services (CESS) can be found around every corner in the United States and abroad, engaged in every possible sector of the helping professions.

 - They are deans of students, faculty, student affairs professionals and administrators at colleges and universities.

-- They work in public arts programs, museums, galleries, and health, education, justice and social service agencies.
+- They work in public arts programs, museums, galleries, science centers, and health, education, justice, and social service agencies.

-- They are enrolled in Masters and Doctoral programs in the fine arts, music, education, social work, art therapy, family therapy, family law and counseling.
+- They are enrolled in master's and doctoral programs in education, social work, counseling, the arts, music, health care, family therapy, and family law.